 In our London poetry magazine, we showcase the best poetry submitted by novice and published poets from around the world.
 With our annual poetry competition, we seek to spark creativity and support new and rising talent.
 From our membership to our events, everything we offer is great value for money, so anyone can get involved.

 At South Bank, we know that striking the right balance of professionalism and fun makes for the best poetry, and that’s why we always strive to deliver unique, quality experiences.
 Offering high-octane sessions and events that are friendly, engaging, and never quite the same, we are proud to provide a welcoming and inclusive environment.

 South Bank Poetry is run by Katherine Lockton and Peter Ebsworth, read a little more about them below…

-Her work has been published in publications such as: Magma, Rising, Morning Star, Northwords Now, The Delinquent, and ‘Hallelujah for 50ft Women’ out with Bloodaxe.
+Her work has been published in publications such as: The Spectator, Magma, Rising, Morning Star, Northwords Now, The Delinquent, and ‘Hallelujah for 50ft Women’ out with Bloodaxe.

 Katherine has won a number of awards including the Inaugural International Travel Bursary by The Saltire Society and British Council Scotland, shortlisted for Girton College’s Jane Martin Poetry Prize, and won first place in the Field Poetry Competition judged by Martin Figura.

 She co-edited (with Carlo Pirozzi) an anthology of new Scottish war poems ‘Like Leaves in Autumn’ published by Luath Press.
 She is also Associate Editor at Flipped Eye Publishing.

 Peter Ebsworth was the founding editor and publisher of South Bank Poetry from 2008 to August 2015 and he is now involved as both a co-editor and consultant.